Trotkek/Security-engineering/README.md

 # Security-engineering
-EExcercies for security course at Uni Oulu
+Excercies for security course at Uni Oulu